-The solution can also be frozen and offered as ice cubes.
-If your vet has instructed you to feed your dog (likely a bland diet as she recovers from GI disease), you can also pour the Pedialyte dose over food as long as your dog still eats the meal.
+You can also freeze the solution and offer it to your pup as ice cubes.
+If your vet has instructed you to feed your dog (likely a bland diet as she recovers from gastrointestinal disease), you can also pour the Pedialyte dose over food as long as your dog still eats the meal.
 If your dog is picky, you may dissolve a low sodium bouillon cube to entice your dog to drink the Pedialyte.

-Pedialyte should only be administered orally as a free choice to your pet.
+Only give Pedialyte orally and as a free choice to your pet.
 Forced oral syringe feeding (without a needle) is not ideal.
 If your dog is sick enough to require syringe-feeding, she is sick enough to go to the vet.

 If vomiting persists or returns, discontinue use and consult your vet.
-To reiterate, unflavored Pedialyte should only be administered to your dog if authorized first by your veterinarian.
+To reiterate, only give your dog unflavored Pedialyte if authorized first by your veterinarian.